C/2012 F6 (Lemmon): Observational history

 Following discovery, Lemmon remained a dim object but steadily brightened over the next few months.
 The comet was last sighted on 14 June 2012 with an apparent magnitude estimated at +19.0 before it was lost in the Sun's glare.
 On 25 August, the comet was analyzed to have passed an apparent 0.7 degrees from the Sun.
 The comet was re-sighted on 14 October utilizing the RAS (Remote Astronomical Society) Observatory of New Mexico in Mayhill, with an apparent magnitude estimated to have brightened to +15.3.
 The first confirmed visual observation of the comet without the use of CCD imagery was conducted by Juan Jose Gonzalez Suarez in Cantabria, Spain using a 20-cm reflector on 22 November.
 Several other visual confirmations were made throughout the rest of the year.
 By the end of 2012, the comet had a coma 5-7 arc minutes across and an apparent magnitude estimated at +9.

 It was well placed for viewing in the Southern Hemisphere in January 2013 to observe it brightening, crossing Centaurus, Crux and Chamaeleon, and into February when it was circumpolar in Octans.
 By the end of February it set early evening situated in Phoenix, was observable well into March.
 After perihelion the comet should be reasonably well placed in the morning sky to observe as it fades.
 The comet was visible in the STEREO heliospheric imager HI-2A starting on 17 April.
 C/2012 F6 crossed the celestial equator on 20 April 2013 becoming a Northern Hemisphere object.
 On 9 May 2013 the comet was near Gamma Pegasi and from a dark sky was visible in binoculars before sunrise low in the eastern sky.

-On 11 August 2014, astronomers released studies, using the Atacama Large Millimeter/Submillimeter Array (ALMA) for the first time, that detailed the distribution of HCN, HNC, H_{2}CO, and dust inside the comae of comets C/2012 F6 (Lemmon) and C/2012 S1 (ISON).
+On 11 August 2014, astronomers released studies, using the Atacama Large Millimeter/Submillimeter Array (ALMA) for the first time, that detailed the distribution of HCN, HNC, H2CO, and dust inside the comae of comets C/2012 F6 (Lemmon) and C/2012 S1 (ISON).